jopemachine/alfred-chromium-workflow/README.md

 This workflow originated from [alfred-chrome-workflow](https://github.com/jopemachine/alfred-chrome-workflow).

-Previous workflow has several [npm related installation issue like this](https://github.com/jopemachine/alfred-chrome-workflow/issues/13#issuecomment-1103938917).
+Previous workflow has several [npm related installation issues like this](https://github.com/jopemachine/alfred-chrome-workflow/issues/13#issuecomment-1103938917).

 In addition to resolving these issues, this workflow has following several advantages over the previous one.